 Now, I play a game each time somebody new steps into her house.
 I break the ice by asking them to guess this pillow cover’s role in its previous life.
 While I rarely get the correct answer, I do get good laughs.

-Unbeknownst to me, these sustainable clothing rituals blended with artistic sensibilities had become a norm in our family – thereby prolonging their lifespan.
+Unbeknownst to me, these sustainable clothing rituals blended with artistic sensibilities had become a norm in our family – thereby prolonging every cloth’s lifespan.